fabridamicelli/cronex.nvim/README.md

 ```

 ### Explainer
-As already mentioned above, Cronex is the integrates the functionality of external cron expression explainers into Neovim.
+As already mentioned above, Cronex integrates the functionality of external cron expression explainers into Neovim.
-There are several implementations of those [out there]().
+There are several implementations of those out there.

 More generally, it's up to the user which explainer program to use in the background.
 Cronex will call such program via the command (`cmd`), collect the output and pass it along to Neovim.